 Since it began in 1975 with its ski machine, NordicTrack has gone on to thrive after being acquired by Icon Health and Fitness in 1998, making a full line of fitness equipment including exercise bikes, treadmills, ellipticals, rowers and incline trainers.
 Its line of exercise bikes include upright, recumbent and sport bikes.
 Most bike models are iFit capable.

-- Grand Tour bikes: NordicTrack’s Grand Tour exercise bikes come with web-enabled touchscreen displays, iFit technology and tablet holders.
+Grand Tour bikes: NordicTrack’s Grand Tour exercise bikes come with web-enabled touchscreen displays, iFit technology and tablet holders.
 The Grand Tour Pro also comes with a power-adjustable incline feature that mimics a real bike during a climb as opposed to just increasing resistance.
 Grand Tour bikes are priced at $1,999 for the standard model and $2,499 for the Pro edition.

-- Sport bikes: NordicTrack developed its Sport bike series to mimic a real road bike or a spin class bike.
+Sport bikes: NordicTrack developed its Sport bike series to mimic a real road bike or a spin class bike.
 They come with a backlit display that monitors speed, time, distance, calories and heart rate.
 Riders can customize their work intensity by adjusting resistance with an easy-access knob.
 Sport bikes also come with a wireless chest pulse strap that displays diagnostics on the center console in real-time.
 Sport bikes are priced at $399 for the GX 3.5 and $1,299 for the GX 5.5.

-- Recumbent bikes: NordicTrack's three recumbent bike models come with a backlit display, grip heart rate monitors and durable steel construction.
+Recumbent bikes: NordicTrack's three recumbent bike models come with a backlit display, grip heart rate monitors and durable steel construction.
 Additionally, the Commercial VR25 recumbent bike includes NordicTrack's Bluetooth heart rate chest strap that displays real-time heart rate information on the screen.
 Each recumbent bike has an ergonomic, cushioned seat with lumbar support and ventilated back.
 All recumbent bikes are iFit compatible and are priced at $599-$999.

-- Upright bikes: NordicTrack’s three upright bike models come with backlit display screens, heart rate monitor grips, vertical and horizontal seat adjustment and tablet holders.
+Upright bikes: NordicTrack’s three upright bike models come with backlit display screens, heart rate monitor grips, vertical and horizontal seat adjustment and tablet holders.
 The GX 4.6 Pro model comes with NordicTrack’s Bluetooth chest strap that monitors a rider’s heart rate in real time.
 Upright bikes are iFit compatible with one-touch controls and have 22-25 resistance levels.

-- Warranties: NordicTrack offers warranties on all of their exercise bikes.
+Warranties: NordicTrack offers warranties on all of their exercise bikes.
 Warranties include a lifetime frame warranty, two- to five-year parts warranty and one- to two-year labor warranty.

-- Best for consumers looking for any type of exercise bike for a home gym.
+Best for: consumers looking for any type of exercise bike for a home gym.

-NordicTrack Exercise Bikes Company Profile
+NordicTrack Exercise Bikes Company Information

 - Company Name: